pigsty

 Pgbouncer FHS

-Pgbouncer runs under the same user as {{ pg_dbsu }} (defaults to postgres), with configuration files located in /etc/pgbouncer.
+Pgbouncer runs under the same user as {{ pg_dbsu }} (default postgres), with configs in /etc/pgbouncer.

 Redis FHS